Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 #### 5. Show.
 It.
 Off.

 Congratulations!
 You now host your resume on GitHub Pages.
-Check it out by visiting your URL.
+Check it out by visiting your URL as shown below.

 ![Alt text](https://media.giphy.com/media/jAzP6ubqXn5miQrTAm/giphy.gif)